nchaigne/dhcperfcli/README.md

 -|-
 `<server>:[<port>]` | The DHCP server.
 If omitted, if must be specified through input items.<br>Default port is 67.
 `<command>` | One of (message type): `discover`, `request`, `decline`, `release`, `inform`, `lease_query`.<br> Or (workflow): `dora` (Discover, Offer, Request, Ack), `doradec` (DORA followed by Decline), `dorarel` (DORA  followed by Release).<br>`<command>` can be omitted, in which case either the message type (`DHCP-Message-Type`) or workflow (`DHCP-Workflow-Type`) must be provided through input items.
 `-a <ipaddr>` | Authorized server.
-Only allow replies from this server.<br>Useful to select a DHCP server if there are several which might reply to a broadcasting client.
+Only allow replies from this server.<br>Useful to select a DHCP server if there are several which might reply to a broadcasting client.<br>Option `-a` can be provided multiple times, to authorize a list of servers.
 `-A` | Wait for multiple Offer replies to broadcast Discover (instead of only the first).
 This requires option `-i`.
 `-c <num>` | Use each input item up to `<num>` times.<br>Default: unlimited in template mode, or 1 otherwise.
 `-D <dir>` | Dictionaries main directory.<br>Default: directory `share/freeradius/dictionary` of FreeRADIUS installation.